 Krawler is an open source ETL tool created by geospatial consultants, Kalisio.
 The program’s purpose is to extract geographic and geospatial data and convert it into more readable forms.
 Krawler aims to reduce the time it takes to download and analyze information about every point on the planet (the authors go into detail about this process here).
 MongoDB is not the only data source compatible with Krawler.
 However, the authors provide extensive documentation specific to ETL with MongoDB.

 Panoply is a bit different from most ETL tools because the all-in-one data platform combines the ETL process with a managed cloud data warehouse.
-This means that importing data from MongoDB and over 100 other sources, just involves a few clicks–without having to define data warehouse schema in advance.
+This means that importing data from MongoDB and other popular data sources, just involves a few clicks–without having to define data warehouse schema in advance.
 Panoply also handles all the scaling and query performance optimization automatically making it easy for data users of all levels to access your MongoDB data easily with SQL.
 Check out the full list of MongoDB integrations on our website.